Program Requirements for Thesis Master's Degree Programs

 Thesis Oral Examination

-- complete the Recommendation for Oral Examination Form, and submit to the graduate program office, at least FOUR weeks prior to the examination date.
+- Email the completed Recommendation for Oral Examination Form, to the graduate program office, at least 20 working days prior to the examination date.

-Members of the Examination Committee must receive a copy of the thesis (from the student) at least THREE weeks before the oral examination is held.
+- Members of the Examination Committee must receive a copy of the thesis (from the student) at least 15 work days before the date of the examination.

 The student must present for 10 – 20 minute to the Thesis Examination Committee.
 (PowerPoint presentation may be used.)

 Following the presentation, the student will be examined on his/her thesis by the members of the Examination Committee.
 Each committee member will question the candidate.
 Typically two rounds of committee questions are conducted prior to deliberation.
 Normally, the first round of questions will refer to general aspects of the work.
 Subsequent questions will deal with more detailed matters.
 The total length of the seminar and examination should be approximately 2 hours.